minorua/Qgis2threejs/source/2.9/Exporter.rst

     :scale: 50%

 Vector layers are grouped into three types: Point, Line and Polygon.
-Common settings for all types:
+Common properties for all types:

 * Type